 Roasted marshmallows?
 Check.
-Perfect backdrop for holiday cards?
+The perfect backdrop for holiday cards?
 Check.
 Cheaper heating bills?
 Check.
 More expensive premiums?
 Sadly, check.
 A wood-burning stove or fireplace has many benefits, but before you install one, make sure you understand how it will affect your home insurance bills.

 Many insurers will require your stove or fireplace to pass a Wood Energy Technology Transfer (WETT) inspection before they’ll cover your home.
 An inspector checks if the stove was correctly installed, whether it meets building codes, and whether it’s safe to use.
 It’s especially important to get an inspection if you’re insuring a cottage or vacation home where the owners did a DIY installation job one weekend, and may not have dotted every ‘i’ and crossed every ‘t’.